A Saint Who Levels Up Through Necromancy

 A sneer rose over Dmitri’s lips.

-If there was one problem, it was this.The great beings who had carved their names above the myriad stars would grant no blessing to one who ran against the natural order.
+A class that raised the dead and bound them into servitude.
+Yujin was the first Necromancer ever to climb to that height, and the strongest.
+There was just one problem: the great beings who had carved their names above the myriad stars would grant no blessing to anyone who ran against the natural order.

 “That, right there, is the difference between you and this old man.”

-A golden shimmer coiled around Dmitri.It was the aura that manifests when a god’s Incarnation draws the blessing of their patron Constellation to its absolute peak.
+A golden shimmer coiled around Dmitri, the aura that manifested when a god’s Incarnation drew the blessing of its patron Constellation to its absolute peak.

-An absurd, cheat-tier power that cuts the destructive force of every mana-based attack by ninety-five percent or more.
+An absurd, cheat-tier power that reduces the destructive force of every mana-based attack by ninety-five percent or more.

-Yujin swallowed a sigh and straightened his back.
+Yujin swallowed a sigh and straightened his spine.

 — Drip, drip-drip.